Docs

 GET requests

-Apollo Server also accepts GET requests for queries (but not s).
+Apollo Server also accepts GET requests for queries (but not mutations).
 With a GET request, query details (query, operationName, variables) are provided as URL query parameters.
 The variables option is a URL-escaped JSON object.

 Sending queries as GET requests can help with CDN caching.